 Death in service cover

-In England the government have announced a life assurance scheme for frontline health and care staff during pandemic.
+In England the Government announced a life assurance scheme for frontline health and care staff during pandemic.
 Families of eligible workers who die from coronavirus in the course of their frontline work will receive a £60,000 payment.
 This will be separate to the death in service benefits within the NHS pension scheme.
 Read our guidance on how the life assurance scheme works.

 In Northern Ireland